 What are the car insurance requirements in Illinois?

-Illinois follows Illinois statewide insurance rules, which use an at-fault (tort) system.
-You must carry at least 25/50/20 liability coverage.
-You need proof of insurance in your vehicle (paper or electronic works), and your insurer reports coverage directly to Illinois Secretary of State through Illinois electronic verification.
+Illinois uses an at-fault (tort) system.
+You must carry at least 25/50/20 liability coverage, plus mandatory uninsured motorist bodily injury (UMBI) coverage at 25/50 minimum.
+You need proof of insurance in your vehicle (paper or electronic works), and your insurer reports coverage directly to the Illinois Secretary of State through the state’s electronic verification program.

-If you lack coverage or can’t show proof when requested, you’ll face penalties under Illinois Vehicle Code.
+If you lack coverage or can’t show proof when requested, you’ll face penalties under the Illinois Vehicle Code (625 ILCS 5/7-601).
 The reality?
-Illinois’s dense traffic, high medical costs, and elevated vehicle theft rates mean state minimums often fall short.
+Chicago’s dense traffic, high medical costs, and elevated vehicle theft rates mean state minimums often fall short.
 That’s why understanding what’s legally required versus what actually protects you matters.

 Core concepts: what’s required, why it matters, who needs it

 Minimum liability insurance pays others when you’re at fault—covering their injuries and property damage.
-Illinois requires 25/50/20 limits, which are higher than many states for property damage.
+Illinois requires 25/50/20 limits.
 These are legal floors, not ceilings—they only cover third parties, not your own vehicle.

 Why it matters

 Driving uninsured in Illinois risks significant fines, license suspension, and personal financial exposure.
 A single emergency room visit can exceed $30,000.
 Medical costs have risen dramatically—even a few physical therapy sessions can easily exceed state minimums.
-If you cause a crash with $100,000 in medical bills, you’re personally responsible for the $70,000 beyond your 30/60 policy.
+If you cause a crash with $100,000 in medical bills, you’re personally responsible for the $75,000 beyond your 25/50 policy limits.

-Here’s the challenge: approximately 12-15% of Illinois drivers are uninsured—a significant rate.
-Illinois’s urban density means the odds of encountering one are higher than rural areas.
+Approximately 12% of Illinois drivers are uninsured, per the Insurance Research Council.
+Chicago’s urban density means the odds of encountering one are higher than in rural areas.
 Many Illinois drivers choose higher limits or add comprehensive and collision (“full coverage”) for real-world protection.

 Who needs it